kevinislinger/Agreet/docs/CONTEXT.md

 # Agreet App – Developer Guide

 ## Overview
 Agreet helps small groups quickly reach consensus by swiping through category-specific options (e.g., cuisines, movies).
-Users anonymously join a “swiping session,” like or dislike each option in Tinder-style fashion, and the first option liked by **N** participants ends the session as the match.
+Users anonymously join a "swiping session," like or dislike each option in Tinder-style fashion, and the first option liked by **N** participants ends the session as the match.
 Push notifications keep everyone in sync.

 ## Tech Stack
 - **Frontend**: SwiftUI (iOS 17+)